-A CHLESEA PORCELAIN BONBONNIERE IN THE FORM OF BILLING DOVES CIRCA 1760
+A CHELSEA PORCELAIN BONBONNIERE IN THE FORM OF BILLING DOVES, CIRCA 1760

 modeled with quiver of arrow between them, painted with a garland of flowers, with a banderole inscribed in iron-red AIMONT COMME EUX.